 There are tons of adorable floaties on the market, but most of them don’t meet Coast Guard standards and shouldn’t be used in place of a life jacket.
 No floatation devices should ever take the place of constant supervision and a multilayered approach to drowning prevention, so parents should never let their guard down around water.

 According to Cathleen Pruden, a four-time All-American swimmer at Mount Holyoke College and the assistant swim coach at Bowdoin College, these are the best kids swimming gear and learning aids that will help them learn how to swim and become stronger swimmers.

+These fun foam noodles help kids stay afloat, and have a good (and safe) time in the pool.
 The most tried-and-true of all the pool toys ⏤ it’s a firehose, a seahorse, a limbo stick, a lightsaber! ⏤ the pool noodle is a reliable flotation device for beginning swimmers and a great learning/play aid.
 It’s the one piece of gear every kid should bring to the water with them.

+Fins are a good teaching tool because they give kids more power in their legs, thus allowing them to focus attention on proper arm motion.
 Not only that, but kids can travel further using less energy and won't get tired out as quickly.
-These fins come in various kids, to fit all kiddie feet.
+These fins come in various fits, to suit all kiddie feet.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.